NEONScience/NEON-Data-Skills/tutorials/lidar/extract-raster-data-R.md

 Then we can simple use the extract function again.
-Here we specify not weighting the values returned and we directly add the data to our centroids file instead of having it be a seperate data frame that we later have to match up.
+Here we specify not weighting the values returned and we directly add the data to our centroids file instead of having it be a separate data frame that we later have to match up.

     # extract max from chm for shapefile buffers